haramoz/keycloak-on-the-rocks/it.nrw/README.md

 - google works too!!
 - recorded a video to show to work

+## SSL and Proxy
+We need to figure out how to integrate with ssl and also about proxy.

 ## Notes
 To represent the user add the following to the server-identities definition <secret value="QXBwbGVAMTIzIw==" />
 arka/Apple...